maiqueb/ovirt-security-groups-demo/README.md

-When a VM is created, having **port-security-enabled** active, will be automatically added to the **Default** group, which will allow all VMs to communicate by default - e.g. the **ingress** rules will be matched, and traffic allowed into the VM.
+When a VM is created, having **port-security-enabled** active, will be automatically added to the **Default** group, which will allow all VMs to communicate by default - i.e. the **ingress** rules will be matched, and traffic allowed into the VM.

-The outgoing traffic - e.g. will also match the egress rules - thus allowing the VM to communicate to the outside world.
+The outgoing traffic, which will match the egress rules, allows the VM to communicate to the outside world.

 #### Limitations of the Default group
 The Default group cannot be deleted.
-Never-the-less, its rules can, and new rules can also be added to it.
+Nevertheless, its rules can, and new rules can also be added to it.

-Remember that if you delete the rules within the Default group, the connectivity between the VMs whose ports have it attached **will** break.
+Remember that deleting the rules within the Default group leads to a loss of connectivity between the VMs whose logical ports are members of the Default group.

 ## Demo scripts
 ### Flat scenario